enst80/mediawiki-extensions-Auth_remoteuser/README.md

                 return !(substr( $userName, 0, $length ) === $needle );
             }
         );

-* By default this extension mimics the behaviour of Auth_remoteuser versions prior 2.0.0, which prohibits using another local user then the one identified by the environment variable.
-You can change this behaviour with the following configuration:

-        $wgAuthRemoteuserAllowUserSwitch = false; // default

-        $wgAuthRemoteuserAllowUserSwitch = true;

-* As an immutable SessionProvider (see `AllowUserSwitch` config above) all special pages and login/logout links for authentication aren't needed anymore by the identified user.
-If you still want them to be shown, for example if you are using other session providers besides this one, then set the following accordingly:

-        $wgAuthRemoteuserRemoveAuthPagesAndLinks = true; // default

-        $wgAuthRemoteuserRemoveAuthPagesAndLinks = false;

 * When you have further user information available in your environment, which can be tied to a created user, for example email address or real name, then